chzh9311/structural-triangulation/README.md

 Implement the functions to

-* dump experimental results to local storage instead of just printing on screen (half-finished);
+- [x] dump experimental results to local storage.

-* specify parameters in command arguments;
+- [x] specify parameters in command arguments;

-* process data in batches using GPU.
+- [x] process data in batches using GPU.

 ## Citation